COURT OF CRIMINAL APPEALS OPINIONS

 Madison Court of Criminal Appeals

 State of Tennessee v.
-Larry Prewitt
+Johnathan Robert Leonard

 Authoring Judge: Judge Robert L. Holloway, Jr.